sbilly/awesome-security/README.md

 - [ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) - The Zed Attack Proxy (ZAP) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.
 It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.
 ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.
 - [OWASP Testing Checklist v4](https://www.owasp.org/index.php/Testing_Checklist) -  List of some controls to test during a web vulnerability assessment.
 Markdown version may be found [here](https://github.com/amocrenco/owasp-testing-checklist-v4-markdown/blob/master/README.md).
 - [w3af](http://w3af.org/) - w3af is a Web Application Attack and Audit Framework.
 The project’s goal is to create a framework to help you secure your web applications by finding and exploiting all web application vulnerabilities.
+- [Recon-ng](https://github.com/lanmaster53/recon-ng) - Recon-ng is a full-featured Web Reconnaissance framework written in Python.
+Recon-ng has a look and feel similar to the Metasploit Framework.
 - [PTF](https://github.com/trustedsec/ptf) - The Penetration Testers Framework (PTF) is a way for modular support for up-to-date tools.
 - [Infection Monkey](https://github.com/guardicore/monkey) - A semi automatic pen testing tool for mapping/pen-testing networks.
 Simulates a human attacker.
 - [ACSTIS](https://github.com/tijme/angularjs-csti-scanner) - ACSTIS helps you to scan certain web applications for AngularJS Client-Side Template Injection (sometimes referred to as CSTI, sandbox escape or sandbox bypass).
 It supports scanning a single request but also crawling the entire web application for the AngularJS CSTI vulnerability.